nais/dataproduct-apps/README.md

 # dataproduct-apps

-Update BQ with todays apps
+Update BigQuery with todays Nais applications.

 ## Architecture

-dataproduct-apps runs as a Naisjob in all clusters, collecting deployed applications and publishing them to a topic on the nav-infrastructure-kafka cluster.
+Dataproduct-apps runs as a Naisjob in all clusters, collecting deployed applications and publishing them to a topic on the nav-infrastructure-kafka cluster.
 A separate instance runs as an Application in prod-gcp, consuming from the topic and updating BigQuery with received messages.

 ## Development